axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

     - **Default assignment**: :guilabel:`Everybody`

 - _`TaskWriteExpiryActivator`
-    - Permission to change the responsible after deadline
+    - Permission to change the expiry responsible

 - _`TaskWriteDelayTimestamp`
     - Permission to change the delay time